cbetta/cbetta.github.com-old/source/_posts/2013-09-27-integrating-login-with-paypal-into-rails.markdown

 ## Acquiring credentials

-**Login With PayPal** uses OAuth 2.0/OpenID Connect 1.0 and the full documentation can be found on the [PayPal developer portal](https://developer.paypal.com/).
+**Log In With PayPal** uses OAuth 2.0/OpenID Connect 1.0 and the full documentation can be found on the [PayPal developer portal](https://developer.paypal.com/).
 Because it's based on OAuth 2.0 we're going to have to get some OAuth credentials that we can use in our app.

 ### Creating an application profile